tjpin/PDF-and-TXT-Files-to-Audio/README.md

 # PDF-and-TXT-Files-to-Audio

-## This project requires pyttsx and cannot run direct on android
+## This project requires pyttsx3 and cannot run direct on android
 ### install pyttsx3 from pypi.org pip install pyttsx3 on windows. pip3 install pyttsx3 for Mac and Linux.

 ## IMPORTANT! pyttsx3 uses "espeak" as its voice engine